s214735/mlops-project100/reports/README.md

 >
 > Answer:

 We tracked as many metrics as we could think of (excluding augmentations), since they give insight to why different versions of models differ from eachother.
-We logged batch size, color jitter parameters (brightness, contrast, hue and saturation), dropout on (before fully connected layer), epochs, gamma (learning rate scheduler), step size (learning rate scheduler), learning rate and model architecture (our model was based on resnet18, so this parameter would be informative if we had tried other base architectures).
+We logged batch size, color jitter parameters (brightness, contrast, hue and saturation), dropout (before fully connected layer), epochs, gamma (learning rate scheduler), step size (learning rate scheduler), learning rate and model architecture (our model was based on resnet18, so this parameter would be informative if we had tried other base architectures).
 When we have these parameters, we can see when a good model performs well, and try to tweak the parameters that we think could enhance the perfomance of that model.
 This also allowed us to make a "parallel coordinates" plot, that would provide insight to parameters with respect to other parameters.
 This is the last plot in our workspace dashboard.

 In our image, you can see our workspace along with 7 runs (one ongoing).
 Each run would log artifacts to the wandb registry, which allowed us to reuse old trained models.
 Then we had a train and validation line plot, that would show train- and validation accuracy through epochs.
 This could provide insight into model overfitting.
 Additionally we had two line plots of train- and validation loss, that could show when the loss reached a plateau.
 ![wandb](figures/wandb.jpg)